Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Numerical setup

 Moving to large eddy simulations, WALE subgrid scale model is used since it grants the right eddy viscosity trend in near-wall areas without requiring any dumping function or transition between the bulk flow and the boundary layer.
 The model provides the $\mu_{SGS}/\mu \sim \mathcal{O}(y^+)^3$ asymptotic behavior at the wall locations \citep{Chapman1986}.
 In order to grant a CFL close to one, the pitching cycle is discretized into 144\,000 time steps that correspond to $2.337\cdot10^{-6} \ s$ or, adimensionalizing it, $2.181\cdot10^{-4}$ convection times.

 The airfoil pitching motion is prescribed through the rigid motion of the entire grid.
-Indeed, the angular velocity is imposed in \textit{Fluent} using a user-defined expression equal to $\dot \alpha(t) = \omega \ \alpha_s \cos(\omega t)$.
-The mean rotation, instead, is granted through a rigid rotation of the mesh before starting the simulation.
+The angular velocity is imposed using a user-defined expression equal to $\dot \alpha(t) = \omega \ \alpha_s \cos(\omega t)$.
+The mean angle of attack $\alpha_0$ is imposed through a rigid rotation of the mesh before starting the simulation.
 In order to speed up temporal convergence, the simulation is performed in three different stages.
 Firstly, a steady RANS simulation with the mesh rotated at $\alpha_0$ is performed until force coefficient convergence is reached.
-After that, the time-dependent pitching simulation is evolved.
+Then, the time-dependent pitching simulation is evolved.
 The mesh rotation is imposed to obtain a negative pitch rate after the steady simulation~\citep{Baldan2023}.
-This allows to reach unsteady convergence faster since the flow is evolved at lower angle of attack and is attached to the profile.
 The first pitch down quarter of the cycle is neglected.
-Finally, an entire pitching cycle is computed, and data are collected.
+Finally, an entire pitching cycle is computed, and data are recorded.

-Following each simulation, the pressure coefficient $C_p$ and skin friction coefficient $C_f$ distributions over the wing section are extracted every 40 time steps.
-These unstructured outputs from \textit{Fluent} are subsequently mapped onto the structured mesh of the wing section using a k-d tree algorithm, which efficiently identifies the nearest neighbors~\cite{Virtanen2020}.
+Following each simulation, the pressure coefficient $C_p$ and skin friction coefficient $C_f$ distributions over the wing section are extracted every 40 time steps and are mapped onto the structured mesh of the wing section using a k-d tree algorithm, which efficiently identifies the nearest neighbors.
 For post-processing, the skin friction value at each point is converted to its signed magnitude.
 The sign is determined based on the direction calculated from the $x$ and $y$ components of $C_f$.
 The positive geometric direction is aligned with the curvilinear coordinate that extends from the leading edge to the trailing edge.
-When the geometric direction and the numerically computed $C_f$ direction coincide, the sign is positive.
+If the geometric direction and the numerically computed $C_f$ direction coincide, the sign is positive.
 Conversely, if they oppose each other, the sign is negative.
 This process allows for the identification of regions with flow separation.